 Illustration by Elena Boils

-Invoice ghosting is another issue when people just stop replying when you reach out to get paid.
-For this, I would suggest emailing a few times, if they don’t reply you can say you are looking into getting legal advice.
-If after that they still haven’t paid, then look into small court claims in your country, I’ve personally never had to go that far.
+Invoice ghosting is another issue when people stop replying when you reach out to get paid.
+For this, I would suggest emailing a few times; if they don’t reply, you can say you are looking into getting legal advice.
+If they still haven’t paid after, then look into small court claims in your country.
+I’ve personally never had to go that far.

-Something that doesn’t happen to me so much nowadays but did when I started – some clients used to ask me to do something completely different from what my style was.
+Something that doesn’t happen to me so much nowadays but did when I started – some clients asked me to do something completely different from my style.
 I would suggest being open with your client, maybe hopping on a call and going through your portfolio to look at things that could work, etc. You might not be what they’re looking for, but it saves you from having a headache.

 Deidre Driscoll – Graphic Designer & Art Director

-What I find upsetting are clients who ask for a discount or lower rate because they either don’t have much budget or because they are only asking for a “simple” design (insert eye-roll).
-I recently had a client who was an acquaintance and who needed a logo created for their freelance business, but due to the pandemic said that they did not have much of a budget.
+I find it upsetting that clients ask for a discount or lower rate because they either don’t have much budget or because they are only asking for a “simple” design (insert eye-roll).
+I recently had a client who was an acquaintance and needed a logo created for their freelance business, but they said they did not have much of a budget due to the pandemic.
 As someone who also has felt the negative effects that the pandemic has had on freelance work this past year, I could empathize, and I agreed to considerably lower my rate.
-A few months later I discovered that this client actually had plenty of work and had just purchased a huge apartment.
-I’m taking this as a learning experience to not devalue my own time and effort that goes into working on a project, and I encourage other designers to do the same.
+A few months later, I discovered that this client actually had plenty of work and had just purchased a huge apartment.
+I’m taking this as a learning experience not to devalue my own time and effort that goes into working on a project, and I encourage other designers to do the same.

 Brand Identity by Deidre Driscoll

-This makes for a good segue to my next point, which is having to chase down clients for payment.
-The majority of my clients are pretty good with payments and will deliver within the 30 day grace period I give after completion of the project.
-However, there are always those clients where it is a real struggle to get them to pay within the grace period, and it is beyond frustrating.
+This makes for a good segue to my next point: having to chase down clients for payment.
+The majority of my clients are pretty good with payments and will deliver within the 30 day grace period I give after completing the project.
+However, there are always those clients where it is a real struggle to make them pay within the grace period, and it is beyond frustrating.
 There are a few pieces of advice I would give to other designers who face this same struggle.
-First thing, always create a contract and do not start working on the project until the contract has been signed off by the client.
+First thing, always make a contract and do not start working on the project until the client has signed off.
 If the project will be a large one, I would also recommend requesting a deposit before beginning work.